dgageot/machine/docs/get-started.md

 Docker host inside of [VirtualBox](https://www.virtualbox.org/).

-First, ensure that [the latest VirtualBox](https://www.virtualbox.org/wiki/Downloads) is correctly installed on your system.
+First, ensure that [the latest
+VirtualBox 5](https://www.virtualbox.org/wiki/Downloads) is correctly installed on your system.

 If you run the `docker-machine ls` command to show all available machines, you will see